PostHog/posthog.com/contents/handbook/engineering/setup-ssl-locally.md

 Setting up HTTPS locally can be useful if you're trying to debug hard to replicate issues (e.g cross domain cookies, etc).

-There are two ways you can get HTTPS locally: ngrok or with nginx and a local certificate.
-The easiest is to use ngrok.
+There are two ways you can get HTTPS locally:

+1. ngrok
+2. NGINX and a local certificate.

+The easiest option is to use ngrok.

 ## Set up SSL via ngrok